AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 </div>

 <div markdown="1" class="alert alert-warning">:exclamation: **Constraints:**
-- Name must not exceed 48.
+- Name must not exceed 48 characters.
 - Phone number must not be less than 3 digits.
 - Points must be a non-negative integer.
 </div>